Our goal is to share information and products that are truly helpful to renters.

 This can often be the best solution for apartment dwellers.
 If you have a little bit of available wall space and you can put a few screws in your wall, you can hang your bike with a minimum of fuss.
 And when you’re ready to move on to your next place, just patch up the holes and you can take your bike rack with you.

-This hanger is simple, efficient, and relatively inexpensive (under $40).
+This hanger is simple, efficient, and relatively inexpensive (just over $40).
 It sports an adjustable angle (up to 45°) to keep your bike level and has padded arms that can extend to fit wider handlebars.

 The double-arm hanger has padded ABS arms to keep the bike secure and protects against paint damage in your apartment.